n1karus/cybersec_n1kz/content/posts/Reflection 1.md

 ![Reflection/Screenshot4.png](/images/Screenshot4.png)

-> Screenshot of the deployment from Netlify to n1kz.me after pointing it to the github repository.
+> Screenshot of the deployment from Netlify to n1kz.me after pointing it to the github repository, which means that the website was fully functional and successfully deployed online!

 ![Reflection/Screenshot5.png](/images/Screenshot5.png)